 Ma dimmi: voi che siete qui felici, disiderate voi più alto loco per più vedere e per più farvi amici?
 (Par.
 3.64-66)

 But tell me: though you’re happy here, do you desire a higher place in order to see more and to be still more close to Him?

+If nowadays the “very notion of ranking souls offends democratic instincts”, it is worth noting that Dante stages his question to Piccarda precisely as a means of dramatizing the possibility of taking offense at souls being ranked from lowest to highest.
 The pilgrim’s question gives Piccarda the opportunity to explain that heaven is a place where one’s desire is always satisfied, where desire cannot possibly exceed the measure of what one has, and where it is always aligned with the will of the transcendent power.
-In other words, the souls of paradise are completely happy with the grace that is apportioned to them:
+In other words, the souls of Paradise are completely happy with the grace that is apportioned to them:

 E ’n la sua volontade è nostra pace: ell’è quel mare al qual tutto si move ciò ch’ella cria o che natura face.
 (Par.
 3.85-87)